Age-Adjusted D-Dimer Calculator

 Understanding D-Dimer in Clinical Practice

 D-dimer testing has become a cornerstone of the diagnostic workup for venous thromboembolism.
 When a blood clot forms and subsequently undergoes fibrinolysis, cross-linked fibrin is degraded into fragments including D-dimer.
-Elevated D-dimer levels therefore suggest recent or ongoing clot formation and breakdown.
+Elevated D-dimer levels therefore suggest clot formation and breakdown within the near-term clinical window.

 The test has very high sensitivity (>95%) but poor specificity for VTE.
-Many conditions can elevate D-dimer without an active thrombus, including infection, inflammation, malignancy, pregnancy, recent surgery, advanced age, and liver disease.
+Many conditions can elevate D-dimer without an active thrombus, including infection, inflammation, malignancy, pregnancy, surgery in the preceding days or weeks, advanced age, and liver disease.
 This is why D-dimer is used primarily as a rule-out test: a negative result in a low-risk patient effectively excludes VTE.

 The ADJUST-PE Trial and Evidence